temporalio/cli/temporalcli/commandsmd/commands.md

   Any number greater than the count is treated as "append".
   Default: 0.
 * `--percentage` (int) -
-  Traffice percent to send to target Build ID.
+  Traffic percent to send to target Build ID.
   Default: 100.
 * `--yes`, `-y` (bool) -
   Don't prompt to confirm.